Sharp Stabbing Pain Under Right Shoulder Blade | Quick Relief Guide

 What causes sharp stabbing pain under the right shoulder blade?

-Sharp stabbing pain under the right shoulder blade can result from muscle strain, nerve irritation, or issues with nearby organs like the liver or gallbladder.
+Sharp stabbing pain under the right shoulder blade can result from muscle strain, nerve irritation, or issues with nearby organs like the gallbladder, liver, or lungs.
 Overuse, poor posture, or injury to muscles such as the trapezius and rhomboids are common triggers.

 Can nerve problems cause sharp stabbing pain under the right shoulder blade?